Boutchouangemmanuel/alx-frontend-for-fun/README.md

-## Markdown to HTML
+## alx-frontend-for-fun
 # Description
-Markdown is awesome!
-All your README.md are made in Markdown, but do you know how GitHub are rendering them?
+This respository contains all the optional tasks for front-end specialization

-It’s time to code a Markdown to HTML.
+It’s time to code.